James Marshall-Cornwall: Military career

 On the outbreak of the First World War, Cornwall joined the Intelligence Corps at Le Havre.
 In 1915 he was appointed to the rank of captain at 2nd Corps Headquarters in the Second Army.
 In 1916 he was promoted to temporary major at the General Headquarters of the British Expeditionary Force (BEF), under General Sir Douglas Haig.
 In 1918, Cornwall was posted to the War Office as head of the MI3 section of the military intelligence directorate, where he remained until the armistice.

 Cornwall was decorated with the Military Cross in 1915, the Distinguished Service Order and the French Legion of Honour in 1917, the Belgian Order of the Crown and Croix de Guerre in 1918, and the United States Distinguished Service Medal in 1919.

 In 1919, after attending the first postwar course at the Staff College, Camberley, Cornwall was sent to the peace conference in Paris, where he worked with Reginald Leeper and Harold Nicolson on the new boundaries of Europe.
 Several jobs in the Middle East in the 1920s gave him the opportunity to study the Turkish and modern Greek languages.
 In 1927 he was sent to China with the Royal Artillery (Shanghai Defence Force), to protect British life and property in the Shanghai International Settlement.
 This enabled him to acquire Mandarin and to travel extensively in the Far East with his wife.

 From 1928 to 1932 Marshall-Cornwall (as he was now known) held the post of military attaché in Berlin.
-In 1934, after two years as commander of the 51st Highland Division, Royal Artillery, based at Perth, Scotland, Marshall-Cornwall was promoted the rank of major-general.
-He spent the next four years travelling in Europe, India, and the United States, then two years in Cairo as head of the British military mission to Egypt.
+In 1934, after two years as commander of the 51st Highland Division, Royal Artillery, based at Perth, Scotland, Marshall-Cornwall was promoted the rank of major-general on 14 September 1934.
+He was then placed on half-pay on 15 September and spent the next four years travelling in Europe, India, and the United States, then two years in Cairo as head of the British military mission to Egypt.
 Here he qualified as an interpreter in colloquial Arabic.

 In 1938, Marshall-Cornwall was promoted to lieutenant-general, in charge of the air defences of Great Britain.
 In May 1940 he went to France to help evacuate British troops from Cherbourg, commanding an ad hoc formation dubbed Norman Force, boarding the last ship to leave the port.
 He took over command of III Corps in England in June 1940 holding the post until November.
 In April 1941 he became General Officer Commanding the British Troops in Egypt.
 Later that year he was sent by Winston Churchill to Turkey in an attempt to persuade the Turks to enter the war on the Allied side, a mission which failed.

 Marshall-Cornwall took over Western Command in November 1941, but was dismissed in 1942 for going outside the proper channels to secure the safety of the Liverpool docks.
 He spent the rest of the war with the Special Operations Executive and MI6, attempting to promote better relations between them.
 He retired from the army in 1943.